MeryemBa/crownClothing/README.md

 ## Demo:

-The application is deployed to Heroku and can be accessed through the following link: link here.
+The application is deployed to Heroku and can be accessed through the following link: [Crowm Clothing](https://mycrown-shop.herokuapp.com/).

 ## The technology used in this application: